kaby76/Trash/readme.md

 * The input text corresponding to the parse tree nodes.

 Most commands in Trash read and/or write parsing result sets.

-## Commands of Trash

-The list of currently available commands is:

-    tragl -- display a parse tree using Microsoft Automatic Graph Layout tranalyze -- analyze a grammar
-    trcombine -- combine a split Antlr4 grammar trconvert -- convert a grammar from one for to another trdelabel -- remove labels from an Antlr4 grammar trdelete -- delete a point in a parse tree trdot -- print a parse tree in Graphvis Dot format trfold -- perform fold transform on a grammar trfoldlit -- perform fold transform on grammar with literals trformat -- perform reformat of grammar using machine learning trgen -- generate an Antlr4 parser for a given target language trgroup -- perform a group transform on a grammar trinsert -- insert a string into a point in a parse tree trjson -- print a parse tree in JSON trkleene -- perform a Kleene transform of a grammar trparse -- parse a grammar or use generated parse to parse input trprint -- print a parse tree leaves trrename -- rename symbols in a grammar trrr -- convert left recursion in a grammar to right recursion trrup -- remove useless parentheses in a grammar trsplit -- split a combined Antlr4 grammar trsponge -- extract parsing results output of Trash command into files trst -- print a parse tree in Antlr4 ToStringTree() trstrip -- strip a grammar of all actions, labels, etc. trtext -- print a parse tree leaves trtokens -- print tokens in a parse tree trtree -- print a parse tree in a human-readable format trunfold -- perform an unfold transform on a grammar trungroup -- perform an ungroup transform on a grammar trwdog -- kill a program that runs too long trxgrep -- grep for nodes in a parse tree using XPath trxml -- print a parse tree in XML trxml2 -- print an enumeration of all paths in a parse tree to leaves

 ## Supported grammars